stealify/b8g/README.md

 # b8g (Big Engine)
-The Core of b8g is the universal module system it combines a complet vm build kit.
+The Core of b8g is the universal module or lets better say component system it combines a complet vm build kit.
 It offers only the bare minimum needed for that.
+Every Stealify Project runs on this engine it is the raw core of most stealify fundamentals.

 This level of Granularity is the solution to all development problems in the future.
 Its main aim is to Replace LLVM at some Point and even Integrate all gcc features optional this solves the long discussion about licences as we all know Stealifys main goal is making all under The Unlicense and Stealify Lang as a Meta Language Unlicenses all Other Languages because no one can license or patent or license Generic Arithmetic which is a Math concept.
 So do not get confused we take care of the rest.

 ## Features
 - Operate on SharedMemory
 - Capability based Component Model
 - Implements Tasks, Streams, Events, as also stdio, fd for backward compat with legacy apps
+- directly address and executable binary serialised stack format that is easy to understand and execute without much additional tooling. allows to expose components of the stack via capability based protocol so isolation and security build in by design.

+## Fundamental Concepts
+Stack is a Reference able composition of binary instructions that are executeable.
+This abstraction level allows us to run anywhere.

+### module / component
+Both mean the same both end up on the stack while the loading function can be diffrent our final goal is to get everything into the component state as much as possible.
+So we can focus on fundamentals like calling conventions in assembly and code optimization.

+### snapshot
+a binary serialisation of a dynamic execution context also often named state for example tar is a snapshot format for files it serialises them into a single binary representation that is later deserialise able fast doing that with something that dynamicly changes is called a snapshot.
+A screenshoot for example is also a Snapshot where image is the format.
+We Serialise into offset addressed Stack Images in our current implementation.
+This allows us to work with raw binary data without the need to assign it to a symbol like we would need to do in a shared object in c.

 ### Universal Compiler Feedback Interface for LLVM/GCC/V8/GRAALVM
 A Compiler Feedback Interface tooling for Runtimes mainly used to build a StealifyVM distribution written in Stealify Language designed to get used as ring 0 with or without a Linux Kernel offers Adapters for *Nix Kernel and InitD Replacements like SysV SystemD.
 It is able to take Snapshots that can directly get used in Diffrent Runtime Environments or Standalone.